 The city has a lot of taxis, but they don’t usually stop in the street.
 They can be picked up at taxi ranks, although it’s more common to order taxis by phone.
 A daily ferry service runs from 10:00 am to 11:00 pm.
 It costs $7 per single trip, $12 for a return, and $15 for a one-day travel pass.

 In terms of safety, Miami has now shaken off the bad reputation it earned in the eighties.

 Today, its image as the crime and drug capital of America, propagated through millions of homes by the Miami Vice television series, is no more than a false misconception.

-At night, it’s best to avoid quieter areas, including the centre, and to head into more lively areas such as Coconut Grove and South Beach where you can find a lots of Restaurants, Shopping Center and Boutique, Clubs and Lounge Bar.
+At night, it’s best to avoid quieter areas, including the center, and to head into more lively areas such as Coconut Grove and South Beach where you can find a lot of Restaurants, a Shopping Center and Boutique, Clubs, and a Lounge Bar.
 Please follow seriously this suggestion for your safe.